coolacid/aprs/README.md

 # aprs
 Mini-APRS Transmitter

+(Note alot of these notes are now VERY wrong -- I'll update these later)

+sendafsk - Arduino Sketch that takes a serial APRS message and transmits it - Also, will take DRA818V commands and pass them on. sketch - (Needs to be renamed) 8266 Sketch that Interfaces the GPS and sendafsk with a handy Wifi front-end.

 This project is combining a bunch of pieces together to greate a small 1w APRS transmitter.
 This can be connected to an external RF AMP for extended coverage.

 # Using ESP12E Devkit as Arduino